-We remind you to remain vigilant for incidents of fraud or identity theft by reviewing your account statements and free credit reports for any unauthorized activity.
-If you detect any unauthorized activity on your financial account, you should immediately contact your financial institution.
+We recommend that you remain vigilant for incidents of fraud or identity theft by reviewing your account statements and free credit reports for any unauthorized activity.
 You may obtain a copy of your credit report, free of charge, once every 12 months from each of the three nationwide credit reporting companies.
 To order your annual free credit report, please visit www.annualcreditreport.com or call toll free at 1-877-322-8228.
 Contact information for the three nationwide credit reporting companies is as follows: